 Mr Howison frequently travels and serves as a consultant to companies (both patentees and licensees) involved in patent licensing negotiations in the United States, Japan and China.
 He has served as lead counsel on numerous inter partes reviews before the PTAB for both patent owners and petitioners.

 Mr Howison is one of MWM’s leading patent prosecutors with established global and regional clients.
-In the past year, Mr Howison has helped the firm sign a significant Japanese electronic parts manufacturer based in Kyoto with a US location in Silicon Valley.
-Mr Howison also represents firm clients in telecommunications and semiconductor industries.
+He has helped the firm sign a significant Japanese electronic parts manufacturer based in Kyoto with a US location in Silicon Valley.
+Mr Howison also represents firm clients in the telecommunications and semiconductor industries.

 Prior to entering law school, Mr Howison was employed for over nine years as a design engineer in the field of high-frequency communications, digital and analogue design, including service with Westinghouse Defense Center, Texas Instruments Inc and Rockwell International.
 He had risen to the level of senior engineer/scientist prior to entering law school.